-Let's face it.
-Stories keep us sane; we read them both for entertainment and in our quest for meaning in this life.
+Let's face it: Stories keep us sane; we read them both for entertainment and in our quest for meaning in this life.
 This page offers a quick overview of how to approach narrative writing instruction.

-If you're looking for tips on how to prepare students for the PARCC Narrative Writing Task, please check out this TLC Blog post, "PARCC Prep: How to Approach the Narrative Writing Task."
+Note: If you're looking for tips on how to prepare students for the PARCC Narrative Writing Task, please check out these TLC Blog posts.
+On the PARCC Prep page, you will find many additional resources!

 For more information, you should also check out the following TLC pages:

 Here are a few QUICK HINTS about how to approach NARRATIVE WRITING INSTRUCTION: